 The Nininger Meteorite Award recognizes outstanding student achievement in the meteoritical sciences as embodied by an original research paper.
-Papers must cover original research conducted by the student and must have been written, submitted, or published between January 1, 2016 and December 31, 2016.
-The 2016 Nininger Meteorite Award application deadline is January 31, 2017.
-Applicants must be the first, but not sole, author of the paper and must be studying at an educational institution in the United States.
-The Nininger Award recipient receives $1,000 and an engraved plaque commemorating the honor.
+Papers must cover original research conducted by the student and must have been written, submitted, or published between January 1, 2021 and December 31, 2022.

 The original text of the Nininger endowment states that the "Science of Meteoritics embraces all aspects of the study of inert natural matter existing in space, passing through the atmosphere, or having come to Earth from space, together with any or all of the phenomena occasioned by its fall and its effect upon the Earth or upon any other member of the Solar System.
 Such science shall also be considered to include theoretical consideration as to the origin of such matter and special relationships".
 Research topics covered under this description include, but are not limited to, physical and chemical properties of meteorites, origin of meteoritic material and cratering.
 Observational, experimental, statistical or theoretical investigations are allowed.

 - The student must be first author of the paper, but does not have to be the sole author.

-- Paper must cover original research conducted by the student, and have been written, submitted or published between January 1, 2016 and December 31, 2016.
+- Paper must cover original research conducted by the student, and have been written, submitted or published between January 1, 2021 and December 31, 2022.

 We are pleased to announce that Clara Maurel, a Ph.D.
 Candidate in the MIT School of Science is the recipient of the 2020 Nininger Meteorite Award, and Soumya Ray, a Ph.D.
 Candidate in the ASU School of Earth and Space Exploration received an Honorable Mention for the award.